Our New Shelter

 About the New Shelter

 In order to better serve the growing demands for providing shelter and care to the abandoned, abused and neglected animals in our region, the Animal Welfare League of Trumbull County (AWL) has purchased the former ThunderPlex Complex in Vienna with plans to construct a new animal shelter and education center.
-The new shelter is envisioned to be a first-of-its-kind in the country and is scheduled to open in the fall of 2013.
+The new shelter is envisioned to be the first-of-its-kind in the country.

 The ThunderPlex facility consists of 47,000 square feet and sits on 21 acres of land.
 In addition to being able to house nearly three times as many cats, kittens, dogs and puppies as the existing shelter on Brunstetter Road, the new shelter will feature: an indoor dog park, separate puppy play area, nursery, private adoption rooms, separate quarantine area, a heated intake area and a large retail space.